-There are two types of options:
+Generally speaking, there are two types of options:

 1. Call options

-If the price of the underlying stock remains below $101 for the next month, the option will expire worthless.
+If the price of the underlying stock remains below $110 for the next month, the option will expire worthless.

 Why use a call option?

 E.g. Let’s say you represent a multinational corporation and you know you’re going to need to buy 1 million barrels of oil over the next year.

 2. Put Options

-A put option gives the holder the right, but not the obligation, to sell an asset at a certain price.
+Are financial contracts that give the holder the right, but not the obligation, to sell an asset at a certain price.